skywarth/annals-of-disco/information-technology/software/development/architecture/architecture-patterns/hexagonal-architecture.md

 - Connects the application to external systems
 - Outbound communication
 - Implementations for [[#Secondary port]], conforming to its contract
+	- For example: `BookRepository` is a secondary port, `MongoDBBookRepository` is a secondary adapter that implements `BookRepository`
+- They are indirectly consumed by core business logic classes, only through [[#Secondary port]]s.
 - `MySQLUserRepository`, `MongoUserRepository`, `RabbitMQMessagePublisher`, `MailgunEmailSender`, `LocalFileStorage`, `S3FileStorage`, `StripePaymentGateway`, `PayPalPaymentGateway`